Outdoor wedding venues near Ottawa

-When I began researching outdoor wedding venues near Ottawa & Gatineau after moving to Canada in 2014 I realised that a lot of couples were still getting hitched in those big, fancy ballrooms downtown despite being surrounded by some of the most amazing outdoor spaces I’ve ever seen!
+When I began researching outdoor wedding venues near Ottawa & Gatineau after moving to Canada in 2014, I realized that a lot of couples were still getting hitched in those big, fancy ballrooms downtown despite being surrounded by some of the most amazing outdoor spaces I’ve ever seen!

-This venue has been host to small intimate weddings from 15 to 65 guests, and larger celebrations up to 250 guests and is a great location for wedding photos too.
+This venue has been host to small intimate weddings from 15 to 65 guests and larger celebrations with up to 250 guests and is a great location for wedding photos too.
 It has trees!
 I like trees.

 Just 45 minutes from downtown Ottawa and nestled in the heart of the Gatineau Hills, The Ark could well be the perfect setting for your outdoor wedding and indoor wedding reception.
 How does this sound?

 – Green grass surrounded by hardwood forest

 – Colourful gardens and wooded paths

 – A 2,000-square-foot banquet hall and dance floor.

 A fully formal, sit-down, catered dinner event with speeches and dancing could follow your ceremony, as could an outdoor pig roast and bonfire or anything in between.

 Being from the UK, I’ve been kinda spoilt when it comes to outdoor wedding venues.
 Back there, we have SO many cool wedding venues with outdoor areas for a ceremony.
 But we do not have the Canadian landscapes.
 I can’t think of a single venue in the UK that compares with Stonefields.
 I’ve never been anywhere in England that has the same vibe as Adelina.